Assignment Help

 How to Report ANOVA Results

-Analysis of variance (ANOVA) requires reporting between-groups and within-groups (error) degrees of freedom, the F statistic, exact p-value, and effect size (η² or partial η²).
-For factorial designs, report main effects and all interactions — including non-significant ones.
-MANOVA extends these same principles to multiple dependent variables and must be reported with equivalent completeness.
+Report between-groups and within-groups degrees of freedom, the F statistic, exact p-value, and effect size (η² or partial η²).
+Report all main effects and interactions — including non-significant ones.

 One-way ANOVA (significant):